Long-time behaviour of generalised Zig-Zag process: Introduction

 \end{itemize}

-Assumptions $\Hun$ and $\Hdeux$ mean that the jump rate is uniformly bounded by below, and that it is bounded from above when the bacterium is moving towards $0$, where the chemo-attractant is assumed to be.\\ Assumptions $\Htrois$ and $\Hquatre$ reflect the attraction of the bacterium to the origin.
-Indeed, in Assumption $\Htrois$, we suppose that wherever the bacterium is, and whatever its velocity is, when a jump happens, the bacterium always has a chance to go towards the origin.
-Moreover, in Assumption $\Hquatre$, we assume a kind of monotony of the jump rate.
-Roughly speaking, we suppose that when the bacterium is far from the origin, and goes in a too bad direction, its jump rate is strictly bigger than $\lambda_{\max}$, which is the maximum of the jump rate when the bacterium is coming closer the origin.\\
+Assumptions $\Hun$ and $\Hdeux$ mean that the jump rate is uniformly bounded by below, and that it is bounded from above when the bacterium is moving towards $0$, where the chemo-attractant is assumed to be.
+The existence of the lower bound $\lambda_{\min}$ is here to ensure the irreducibility of the process.
+We refer to Section 1.3 of \cite{BRZ} for illustrations of the difficulties if the switching rate $\lambda$ can be zero.\\ Assumptions $\Htrois$ and $\Hquatre$ reflect the attraction of the bacterium to the origin.
+Indeed, in Assumption $\Htrois$, we suppose that if the bacterium does not "enough" go towards the origin, when a jump happens, it has a chance to go towards it.
+Moreover, in Assumption $\Hquatre$, we assume a kind of monotonicity of the jump rate.
+Roughly speaking, we suppose that when the bacterium is far from the origin, and goes in a too bad direction, its jump rate is strictly bigger than $\lambda_{\max}$, which is the maximum of the jump rate when the bacterium is coming closer the origin.\\ Assumptions $\Hun,\Hdeux$ and $\Hquatre$ appear in the works \cite{BR,FGM10,FGM15}.
+However, in these papers, there is no assumption equivalent to $\Htrois$.
+But it is in fact normal: the Zig-Zag process has a velocity in $\{-1,1\}$, and thus, as soon as the bacterium goes in a bad direction, the jump makes it go towards the origin, and the assumption is in fact satisfied.\\ All of these assumptions seem to be reasonable for the modelling of the motion of bacteria as described above.

+\begin{Rema} We only consider the case of the speed in the ball unit ball of $\RR^d$, but the results can easily be adapted if the speed lies in a compact set $K$ of $\RR^d$.\\ Moreover, although we could hope to obtain similar results with an unbounded velocity (with probably other assumptions on the jump rate), we do not deal with this case since it is not really relevant from a modelling point of view. \end{Rema}

-Under these assumptions, we can show the exponential ergodicity (see Section \ref{Section Preliminaries} for the definition) of the process $(X,V)$ driven by \eqref{generateur}.
+Under these assumptions, we can show the exponential ergodicity (see Section \ref{Section Preliminaries} for the definition) of the generalized Zig-zag process $(X,V)$.